- Reference Number: HEY-025/2018

 Women and Children’s Hospital

-Information on Gynaecology Services at Hull and East Yorkshire Hospitals NHS Trust can be found at:
+Information on Gynaecology Services at Hull University Teaching Hospitals NHS Trust can be found at:

-Information on Maternity Services at Hull and East Yorkshire Hospitals NHS Trust can be found at:
+Information on Maternity Services at Hull University Teaching Hospitals NHS Trust can be found at:

 Under the General Data Protection Regulation and the Data Protection Act 2018 we are responsible for maintaining the confidentiality of any information we hold about you.
 For further information visit the following page: Confidential Information about You.